Representative Projects Completed By SES

 Project Outline:

-Detailed review by SES of AC interference mitigation study carried out by third party of exposure of Williams’ 24” Cardinal Lateral to Duke Energy 230 kV and 500 kV transmission lines over a distance of roughly 22 miles.
-The report, associated computer models and extensive new data were reviewed and considerable corrective action recommended by SES, resulting in a dramatic reduction in the required extent of pipeline mitigation and significant cost savings.
+Detailed review of a third-party AC interference mitigation study related to the exposure of Williams’ 24” Cardinal Lateral to Duke Energy 230 kV and 500 kV transmission lines over a distance of approximately 22 miles.
+SES provided cost-saving recommendations after a detailed review of extensive new data, the third-party report, and associated computer models.

 Client: Duke Energy